poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 For binary relations, can be $1:1$, $N:1$, $1:N$, or $M:N$.
 The $1$ stands for "at most $1$", and the $M$, $N$, and $P$ stand for "possibly more than $1$", or "no maximum".
-In E.R. diagram, we do not count, and do not make the distinction between "at most $5$" and "at most $10$", for instance^[An alternative notation, [detailled later on](#sec:alternative-notation), will address this shortcoming.].
+In ER diagram, we do not count, and do not make the distinction between "at most $5$" and "at most $10$", for instance^[An alternative notation, [detailled later on](#sec:alternative-notation), will address this shortcoming.].

 Possible examples include: